proofengineering/proofengineering-doc/PROBLEMS.md

 Problems
 ========

-This is a list of problem areas and issues that could conceivable be included in a proof engineering survey.
+This is a list of problem areas and issues that could conceivably be included in a proof engineering survey.

 Proof Organization and Scalability
 ----------------------------------